Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 The project uses a fixed random seed of **42**.

-The notebook records:

-* Data preparation
-* Target definition
-* Feature preparation
-* Baseline construction
-* Model comparison
-* Client grouped validation
-* Train and test sizes
-* Held out client count
-* Client overlap check
-* Evaluation metrics
-* Final model selection
+The notebook records data preparation, target definition, feature preparation, baseline construction, model comparison, client grouped validation, train and test sizes, held out client count, client overlap check, evaluation metrics, and final model selection.

 The repository is intended to allow a reviewer to inspect and rerun the work.